augustss/MicroHs/README.md

 * `:quit` Quit the interactive system
 * `:clear` Get back to start state
 * `:del STR` Delete all definitions that begin with `STR`
-* `expr` Evaluate expression. ***NOTE*** Currently only expressions of type `Int` are allowed.
+* `expr` Evaluate expression. ***NOTE*** Currently only expressions of type `Int` work well.
 * `defn` Add definition (can also be an `import`)

 ***NOTE*** When you `import` a module it is cached.
 If the file changes and you import it again it will not reload.
-You can use `:clear` no get back to an empty cache.
+You can use `:clear` to get back to an empty cache.
 This is a bug.

 ## Runtime
 The runtime system is written in C and is in `eval.c`.
-It uses combinators for handling variables, and has primitive operations for integers and for executing IO operations.
+It uses combinators for handling variables, and has primitive operations for built in types and for executing IO operations.
 There is a also a simple mark-scan garbage collector.
-It is written in a reasonably portable C code.
+The runtime system is written in a reasonably portable C code.

 ### Runtime flags
 Runtime flags are given between the flags `+RTS` and `-RTS`.